Whitepaper 'FinOps and cost management for Kubernetes'

 Optimizing data storage: deduplication vs. compression

-optimizing data storage - deduplication and compression
+Optimizing data storage - data deduplication and compression

 Efficient data management: reducing backup size with deduplication and compression